Will-010101/Will-010101/README.md

 # Hi there, I'm Farnaz Sahraie 👋

 I am an **Embedded Systems & Robotics Developer** studying at **Sharif University of Technology**[cite: 1] and a proud member of the **National Elites Foundation of Iran**[cite: 1].
-I specialize in bridging the gap between high-level computer vision and low-level hardware control, focusing on autonomous systems and intelligent robotics.
+I design autonomous robotic systems by combining embedded programming, computer vision, and intelligent control algorithms.
 ---

 ## 🏆 Key Achievements